grimmer0125/maolife/README.md

 # maolife

-** only tested on Mac.
-But Android on Windows and Linux should work.
+**only tested on Mac.
+But Android on Windows and Linux should work**

 ## iOS + Mac
 We use the latest React Native 0.43.
-To build its iOS version, it requires Mac 10.12.
+To build its iOS version, it requires Xcode 8 which only works on Mac 10.12.

 ### Installation